 Turtle Rock Terelj

 Firstly, we checked out Turtle Rock, which you guessed it…it’s a rock formation that is shaped like a turtle.
-Turtle Rock is difficult to miss, as it is right at the entrance to the national park, and right next to the shop.
+Turtle Rock is difficult to miss, as it is right at the national park entrance and right next to the shop.
 The rock formation is fascinating, and if you feel like it, you can even hike up the rocks.
 Just make sure to wear suitable footwear to prevent you from slipping and falling.

 Aryabal meditation monastery